antman94/The-good-stuff/README.md

 # IntelliJ

+## Important notes about Intellij + Java + Maven in WSL2
+* Tested combination of versions that works is Oracle Java 17.0.1 with Maven 3.8.3
+* Java and Maven must be installed on the WSL2 Ubuntu distro file system.
+* .bashrc needs to contain the following: ``export PATH=/opt/apache-maven-3.8.3/bin:$PATH`` and ``export JAVA_HOME="/usr/lib/jvm/java-17-oracle"`` depending on your paths.

 ## Set up Java + Maven project in WSL
-Note: IntelliJ will only run with WSL1
+Note: IntelliJ will only run with WSL2

 ### Checklist
 ### Step one - install maven